 Red dwarfs form like other main-sequence stars.
 A cloud of dust and gas is drawn together by gravity and begins rotating.
 The material clumps at the center, and when it reaches the critical temperature, fusion begins.

-But red dwarfs are the smallest of the stars, weighing in at 7.5 to 50 percent the mass of the sun.
+But red dwarfs include the smallest of the stars, weighing in at 7.5 to 50 percent the mass of the sun.
 Their reduced size means that they burn at a lower effective temperature, reaching only 6,380 degrees Fahrenheit (3,500 degrees Celsius).
 The sun, by comparison, has an effective temperature of 9,900 F (5,500 C).
 The low temperatures of red dwarfs means they are far, far dimmer than stars like the sun.

 Their low temperature also means that they burn through their supply of hydrogen less rapidly.
 While other, more massive stars only burn through the hydrogen at their core before coming to the end of their lifetimes, red dwarfs consume all of their hydrogen, in and out of their core.
 This stretches the lifetime of red dwarfs out to trillions of years, far beyond the 10-billion-year lifetime of sun-like stars.